juicyj201/Project3-RecipeSearcher/README.md

 ## How to install

+1. To find the app go to the [apk bundle](https://github.com/juicyj201/Project3-RecipeSearcher/releases/tag/v1.0.0).
-1. Download the apk package ```RecipeSearcher``` and install on your android device.
+2. Download the apk package ```RecipeSearcher``` and install on your android device.
-2. If prompted for permission to allow installation from outside parties, select 'Allow'
+3. If prompted for permission to allow installation from outside parties, select 'Allow'

 ## How to run